-So if your craving a show that will leave you feeling like you'e actually been on an emotional roller coaster, an adventure of a lifetime then maybe these Animes are just what your looking for.
+So if you're craving a show that will leave you feeling like you've actually been on an emotional roller coaster, an adventure of a lifetime, then maybe these Animes are just what you're looking for.

 Manga by SakaeEsuno, the Anime series is produced by Studio Asread, directed by Naoto Hosoda, and the script written by Katsuhiko Takayama.

 Where to even begin with this one.
 It's one of those shows that go above and beyond what you expect from it.
 From the very first episode, I was hooked.
 A young boy, Yukitero, spends his time documenting his life in his phone, from the cat he saw sitting on the fence to what he had for lunch, who he saw.

 He only friend is an imaginary one called Deus, except one day, he realizes he's not imaginary, he's a God, and he wants to play a game of survival with Yuki.
 He has enlisted eleven other contestants to join and fight to become the new God.
 Each has a unique ability to help them in their fight, and it just so happens that Yuki's is his Phone Diary, which can tell the future as if he himself has written the notes.

 The other contestants too have abilities that are directly related to them as people, which is when we are introduced to Yuno, a contestant whose phone tells her everything her true love is doing, and her true love is none other than Yuki.
 And so the games begin.

 Yuki is a good character, well developed throughout the entire show; however, I have yet to find a character anything like Yuno, she is absolutely incredible.
 She is absolutely psychotic and yet there's unexpected deeper emotional development to this character by the end of the show.

 It's a horror, no doubt about it, but its also got some amazingly poignant moments along with very humorous ones.
 Visually its clear and bright, which just makes the horrific, darker scenes seem much more terrifying.